BangSkyline/Artemis/README.md

 Artemis is a Next.js-based web application that highlights a curated selection of motorcycles, styled with a cosmic vibe inspired by the *Cosmos* project.
 It’s a fun, lightweight project perfect for enthusiasts who want to explore or customize their own version.

 - **Tech Stack**: Next.js, TypeScript, `next/font` (Geist font)
-- **Features**: Displays a collection of motorcycles with a unique, space-inspired UI
+- **Features**: Displays a collection of motorcycles with a unique, roman colors-inspired UI
-- **Language**: French mixed with English for a playful, bilingual touch
+- **Language**: French mixed with English for a bilingual touch

 ---